Adonis Medina: Major leagues

 On September 20, 2020, Medina made his big league debut, as the Philadelphia Phillies' starting pitcher against the Toronto Blue Jays, at Citizens Bank Park.
 Medina was charged with the loss, giving up four hits and two earned runs over four innings pitched.
 He was optioned down, following the game.

-On December 1, 2021, the Phillies designated Medina for assignment.
+Medina spent the majority of his 2021 season with the Triple–A Lehigh Valley IronPigs, making 17 starts and registering a 4–5 record and 5.05 ERA with 55 strikeouts in 67 2/3 innings pitched.
+In 4 major league games with the Phillies, he allowed 3 runs on 9 hits and 4 walks in 7 2/3 innings of work.
+On December 1, 2021, the Phillies designated Medina for assignment following the signing of Johan Camargo.
 The decision on Medina's designation was delayed due to the 2021–22 Major League Baseball lockout, which prompted a freeze on Major League transactions.

 New York Mets

 Following the end of the lockout, Medina was claimed off of waivers by the Pittsburgh Pirates, on March 16, 2022.
-On April 7, 2022, he was designated for assignment and was subsequently traded to the New York Mets in exchange for cash and optioned to the Syracuse Mets of the International League.
+On April 7, he was designated for assignment and was subsequently traded to the New York Mets in exchange for cash and optioned to the Syracuse Mets of the Triple–A International League.

-On June 5, 2022, he recorded his first career MLB save in the 10th inning of a 5–4 win against the Los Angeles Dodgers.
+On June 5, he recorded his first career MLB save in the 10th inning of a 5–4 win against the Los Angeles Dodgers.
+In 14 games for the Mets, he posted a 6.08 ERA with 17 strikeouts and 1 save in 23 2/3 innings of work.
 On September 6, Medina was designated for assignment.
-He elected free agency on November 10, 2022.
+He cleared waivers and was sent outright to Triple–A Syracuse on September 9.
+He elected free agency following the season on November 10.